tanzu-end-to-end/tko-workshop/workshop/content/exercises/02-implement-policy.md

 - Exit out of the wizard
 -
-## Implement mTLS for Application Services across Multiple CLouds
+## Implement Mutual TLS (mTLS) for Application Services across Multiple CLouds

 If you have developed an application from the ground up to be cloud native and easily portable across clouds, you often have a lot of flexibility when it comes to where you deploy.
 But from what we've seen, that isn't most applications.
 You have issues of data gravity that keep certain services more tied to a specific deployment location.